How many Subject Alternative Names (SAN) do the Active Directory Certificate Services support?

 This goes well for a while, but suddenly the certificate applications are rejected.

-The last successfully issued certificate contains 127 alternative applicant names.
+The last successfully issued certificate in our test contains 127 alternative applicant names.

 The certification body reports that a field size has been exceeded for all further certificate requests with more alternative applicant names.